influxdata/telegraf/plugins/inputs/marklogic/README.md

 # MarkLogic Plugin

-The MarkLogic Telegraf plugin gathers status metrics from one or more host in the MarkLogic Cluster.
+The MarkLogic Telegraf plugin gathers status metrics from one or more host in a MarkLogic Cluster.

 ### Configuration: